-Now for the magic part – use Logic Jumps to direct people to the products they are interested in.
-Go back to the first Yes/No question and click the Logic Jump icon.
+8. Now for the magic part – use Logic to direct people to the products they are interested in.
+Click Logic, and then Branching and calculations to get started setting this up:

 Tip!
 Need some pointers on Logic Jumps?
 Check out this guide on our Help Center.

-Click the Add a Logic Jump button.
+9. You'll see all the questions you have created so far.
+First up, click Add Logic on the coffee mugs question.
 Now, set the logic so that if someone answers 'Yes' to the first question (do you want coffee mugs) it jumps to the Picture Choice question with the coffee mug options.

 Set 'In All other cases..." to jump to the next Yes/No question.
-This means that if someone answers 'No' to the mug question they don't see the list of mugs, but instead move to the next product category, tumblers.
+This means that if someone answers 'No' to the mug question they don't see the list of mugs, but instead move to the next product category, tumblers (question 3).

-The typeform is rounded off with a custom Thank You Screen that gives the customer information about what will happen next and expresses how excited SwagUp is to be working with them.
+17. The typeform is rounded off with a custom Ending that gives the customer information about what will happen next and expresses how excited SwagUp is to be working with them.

 Michael also included his contact details and added a custom button linking to the team's contact email in case the client wants to reach out to the team.

-Michael customizes all his typeforms to fit the SwagUp brand.
-To change the appearance of your typeform, click the Design icon then the Customize tab.
+18. Michael customizes all his typeforms to fit the SwagUp brand.
+To change the appearance of your typeform, click the Design icon then the + button to create a new theme for the typeform.
 From here you can set the font, and change the colors of the questions, answers, and buttons.
 You can also change the background color, or even add a background image if you like.